jeanpehk/rust-v/README.md

 # rust-v

-RISC-V Core in rust.
+Toy RISC-V Core in Rust.

-Plan is to implement RV32I Base Integer Instruction Set.
+## Features

+- RV32I
+  - FENCE is not implemented since this is only single core with no cache.
+  - No ECALL / EBREAK since no implementation for privileged spec.

 https://riscv.org/technical/specifications/